Are you an international student interested in studying Biomedical Science at Deakin?

 Our Biomedical Science course covers the science underpinning medical applications, from basic biology to specific disease processes.
 Students gain the theoretical foundation and scientific skills to expand and apply their knowledge of human biology and health, with an emphasis on causes, diagnosis and treatment of disease at the molecular, cellular and system levels.

-You can tailor your degree by using your elective units to obtain a major sequence in cell and molecular biology, environmental health, infection and immunity, medical biotechnology or any other approved major sequences, subject to meeting the course and unit set requirements.
+You can tailor your degree by using your elective units to obtain a major sequence in Molecular Life Sciences, Environmental Health, Infection and Immunity, Medical Biotechnology, Pharmaceutical Science or any other approved major sequences, subject to meeting the course and unit set requirements.

 Highly sought-after skill set